Skip to main content

 3

-Click the dropdown arrow next to the Record button to select a microphone for voice narration.
+Click the dropdown arrow next to the Record button to pick a microphone.
+System audio requires a virtual audio driver like BlackHole (free, open-source).

 4

-Click the Record button.
-Click anywhere to record the full screen, or drag to select a portion of the screen.
+Click Record, then click anywhere for full-screen capture or drag to select a portion of the screen.

 5